Goodnight Vienna? Touring Europe is Now a Minefield for UK Artists

 Creatively and culturally, this mutually beneficial arrangement of artists and bands having the freedom to tour and explore has been essential to the development of almost every music genre, from Bowie in Berlin, through the explosion of Heavy Metal, to the emergence of post-Cold War Techno & House across Europe.
 As the scales of audiences, experiences, and influences grow, so does the very fabric of the music that artists create.

-However, due to a change in working visas for performers touring the countries of the European Union, future generations of UK artists will now face some huge challenges if they are to experience this for themselves.
+However, due to a change in working visas for performers touring Europe, future generations of UK artists will now face some huge challenges if they are to experience this for themselves.

 The reality is that, following Brexit, touring Europe is now a prohibitively expensive, and logistically complicated operation for artists operating underneath a certain level of success and established status.
 This is ‘pay to play’ on a grand scale and the artists that would get the most out of it simply can’t afford it.